PythWare/Conception-Engine/README.md

 Press F1 to toggle on/off always on top mode.

 Editor panels can be moved by dragging their title bars.

+# T and G spherical buttons

+T is where the modding software live while G is the Guide section for Conception Engine, all you need to do is left click the T or G spheres for whatever you're wanting to use.
+I suggest reading the Guide section (click the G sphere) before using the tools.

 # Royal Archive Mod Manager